Sim-Suction: Learning a Suction Grasp Policy for Cluttered Environments Using a Synthetic Benchmark: INTRODUCTION

 In this paper, we propose \textbf{\textit{Sim-Suction}}, a deep learning-based system that uses a suction cup gripper to pick up novel objects from cluttered environments (Fig.~\ref{fig:Sim-Suction}).
 It consists of two components: (1) \textbf{\textit{Sim-Suction-Dataset}}: a large-scale synthetic dataset for cluttered environments, and (2) \textbf{\textit{Sim-Suction-Pointnet}}: an object-aware point-wise affordance policy that predicts the most robust suction grasp pose for the target object.
-The primary contributions of our work include: \begin{itemize} \item A large-scale synthetic dataset for cluttered environments that include RGB images, depth information, single-viewed point clouds, multi-viewed point clouds, object instance segmentation masks, 6D object poses, 2D object bounding boxes, 6D object bounding boxes, camera matrices, 6D suction grasp poses, and 3D suction grasp score maps.

-\item A suction grasp candidate evaluation process that integrates an analytical model and simulation, assessing object collision, seal formation, suction cup gripper dynamics, and multi-body rigid dynamics in cluttered environments.

-\item Physical robot experiments validating the Sim-Suction analytical suction model and comparing it with the DexNet model.

-\item A novel point-wise affordance network that trains on point clouds and annotated 3D suction grasp score map, which outputs point-wise suction grasp success probability.
+The primary contributions of our work include: { \begin{itemize} \item A large-scale synthetic dataset for cluttered environments that include RGB images, depth information, single-viewed point clouds, multi-viewed point clouds, object instance segmentation masks, 6D object poses, 2D object bounding boxes, 6D object bounding boxes, camera matrices, 6D suction grasp poses, and 3D suction grasp score maps. \item A suction grasp candidate evaluation process that integrates an analytical model and simulation, assessing object collision, seal formation, suction cup gripper dynamics, and multi-body rigid dynamics in cluttered environments. \item Physical robot experiments validating the Sim-Suction analytical suction model and comparing it with the DexNet model. \item A novel point-wise affordance network that trains on point clouds and annotated 3D suction grasp score map, which outputs point-wise suction grasp success probability. \item An online evaluation metric capable of assessing the precision of suction grasp predictions across different benchmarks. \item A thorough ablation study examining the effectiveness of the \textit{Sim-Suction-Dataset} diversity and \textit{Sim-Suction-Pointnet} architecture. \item Simulation and physical robot experiments quantifying the \textit{Sim-Suction-Pointnet} suction grasp success rate without prior knowledge of objects in cluttered environments. \end{itemize} }

-\item An object-aware suction grasping policy that leverages a zero-shot text prompt object detector, segmentation masks, and point-wise features to generate suction grasp poses for specific tasks.

-\item An online evaluation metric capable of assessing the precision of suction grasp predictions across different benchmarks.